HavenOverflow/gscemu/README.md

 `pip3 install -r requirements.txt && python3 main.py`

 ## standard for devs
-some parts of the code uses the google style guide for python, etc for python function comments
+some parts of the code uses the google style guide for python, etc for python function comments, type system etc etc